cunhasbia/dragons-frontend/README.md

   ![Sass](https://img.shields.io/badge/-Sass-black?style=flat-square&logo=sass)
 </div>

-**Dragons** is a front end application that consumes data from [Dragons API](http://5c4b2a47aa8ee500142b4887.mockapi.io/api/v1/dragon), and also consumes a [Login API](https://github.com/cunhasbia/login-auth-api) (developed by me) for authentication of a previously registered user in database and then access the Dragons App.
+**Dragons** is a front end application that consumes data from [Dragons API](http://5c4b2a47aa8ee500142b4887.mockapi.io/api/v1/dragon), and also consumes a [Login API](https://github.com/cunhasbia/dragons-login-auth-backend) (developed by me) for authentication of a previously registered user in a database and then access the Dragons App.

-Please, go to [this login API repository](https://github.com/cunhasbia/login-auth-api) and run both projects together.
+Please, go to [dragons-login-auth-backend](https://github.com/cunhasbia/dragons-login-auth-backend), follow the steps and run both projects together.

 ## Credentials (email & password)
-Please use these credentials to be able to log in the app:
+Use these credentials to log in the app:

 - Email: admin@admin.com
 - Password: admin123